 The leadership series is about "Stories of Leaders: How They Do or Did It."
-The series presents highly successful professional leaders from all fields, not just medicine, from our KUMC campus, the Kansas City area and nationally.
+The series presents highly successful professional leaders from all fields (not just medicine) from our KUMC campus, the Kansas City area and nationally.
 Our goal with the series is to teach people, through the stories of other's experiences, how to be leaders.
-The series ran from 2002 - 2012, and will return on January 15th.
+The series ran from 2002 - 2012, and returned on January 15, 2016.

 All employees, VIPs, faculty and staff are encouraged to attend (this includes KUMC, University of Kansas Health System, KUMC RI and all others employed on the KUMC and Westwood campuses.

-Click on an event title below to sign up.
+Click on an upcoming blue event title below to sign up.
 The series is offered at no cost to the participants.
-Lunch is provided to the first 125 participants who show up at each event.
+Lunch is provided to the first 125 registered participants who show up at each event.
+NOTE: To register more than one person, you must complete each registration and leave the confirmation, returning to the original "register here" webpage to register the next person.

 All 2016 events are from 12:00 - 1:00 p.m., in G013 School of Nursing Auditorium